Higher Degrees frequently asked questions

 A minimum of two months before submitting your thesis.

-HDR students can lodge complaints with the Graduate School in a number of ways regarding concerns around their candidature.
+HDR students and Graduate Researchers can lodge feedback and complaints with the Graduate School in a number of ways regarding concerns around their candidature.

 To raise a complaint or issues with the Graduate School, you can do so in a number of ways: